Rogergrosado/holbertonschool-printf/README.md

 1. Ordinary characters that are copied unchanged to the output stream. (except %)
 2. Conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification starts with the character %, ends with a conversion specifier ( which is a letter).

+The **conversion specifier**:

+The conversion specifier is a letter that specifies the type of conversion to be applied.
+Our program includes the following conversion specifiers:

+**:** decimal number to be provided for printing.
+**i:** integer to be provided for printing
+**c:** character to be provided for printing
+**s:** ...The const char * argument is expected to be a pointer to an array of character type (pointer to a string).
+**%:** A per cent sign '%' is written.
+No argument is converted.
+**%:** A per cent sign '%' is written.
+No argument is converted.

+**Return value:**

+Upon success, _printfs return the number of characters printed (excluding the null byte used to end output to strings) A negative 1 is returned if an output error is encountered.